VitezslavBurda/archprinciples/README.md

 # General
 ## G1 – For non-differentiating IT: Re-use before Buy before Build
-> **By** investigation of our existing landscape for matching platforms and capabilities to be re-used, before conducting a market investigation for packaged solutions and configuration, before bespoke solution development, **it is ensured that** the technology diversity of our IT landscape is reduced, **so that** IT cost and complexity are minimised for maximum efficiency.
+> **By** investigation of our existing landscape for matching platforms and capabilities to be re-used, before conducting market investigation for packaged solutions and configuration, before bespoke solution development, **it is ensured that** the technology diversity of our IT landscape is reduced, **so that** IT cost and complexity are minimised for maximum efficiency.

 ### Implications
 * IT solutions are designed with an emphasis on future re-use